AppliedBioinformatics/gene-daisychain/README.md

 ![image](https://user-images.githubusercontent.com/413885/143821641-f81ad349-81c3-4d3c-b630-9520bdbb52fd.png)

+While the clustering is running, this status window will display INIT_SUCCESS.

 There is E. coli example input data in the folder *example* in this repo.
 Building this database should only take 5 minutes.